corsairmarks/deassimilate_machines/mod/README.md

 * Citizenship `citizenship_assimilation` - assimilation citizenship, altered to allow machines to have this citizenship type (instead of only purge)
 * Living Standard `living_standard_deassimilation` - deassimilation living standard, altered to be selectable for machines in regular empires that have researched Positronic AI, added alternate description for machine deassimilation versus hive deassimilation
 * Living Standard `living_standard_tech_assimilation` - synth/cybernetic assimilation, altered to explicitly disallow this living standard for machines/robots
+* Species Control `population_control_yes` - deassimilating machines must have population controls
+* Species Control `population_control_no` - deassimilating machines are not allowed to reproduce
+* Species Control `colonization_control_yes` - deassimilating machines mush have colonization controls
+* Species Control `colonization_control_no` - deassimilating machines are not allowed to colonize

-What this means to you is that this mod is not compatible with most other ascension path mods.
+What this means to you is that this mod is not compatible with most other ascension path mods and citizenship mods.
 That is because its highly likely they are editing the same events and species rights.

+This mod is explicitly compatible with my mod [Full Military Service for Battle Thralls](https://steamcommunity.com/sharedfiles/filedetails/?id=2496357447) despite both mods affecting full military service.

 ### Recommended Companion Mods